Living on the edge: Phase transitions in convex programs with random data: Related work

 Donoho \& Tanner~\cite{dota:09a} have also made a careful study of the behavior of the convex program~\eqref{eqn:l1-min} in the asymptotic regime where the sparsity $s \ll d$.
 In this case, they succeeded in proving that weak and strong thresholds exist, and they obtained exact formulas for the thresholds.
 More precisely, at the computed thresholds, they show that the probability of success jumps from one to $1 - \eps$, where $\eps$ is positive.
 Although these results do not ensure that certain failure awaits on the other side of the threshold curve, they do establish that the behavior changes.

 Donoho \& Tanner~\cite{DT:05,dota:09a} provide similar results for the problem of recovering a sparse nonnegative vector by solving the $\ell_1$ minimization problem~\eqref{eqn:l1-min} with an additional nonnegativity constraint.
 Once again, they obtain lower bounds on the number of Gaussian measurements required for weak and strong success.
-These bounds are sharp in the regime where the ultrasparse regime $s = o(\log d)$.
-The earlier work of Vershik \& Sporyshev~\cite{VS:86} contains results equivalent with the weak transition estimate from~\cite{dota:09a}.
+These bounds are sharp in the ultrasparse regime $s = o(\log d)$.
+The earlier work of Vershik \& Sporyshev~\cite{vesp:92} contains results closely related to the weak transition estimate from~\cite{dota:09a}.

 Other authors have used polytope angle calculations to develop theory for related $\ell_1$ minimization problems.
 For example, Khajehnejad et al.~\cite{KXAH2011} provide an analysis of the performance of weighted $\ell_1$ regularizers.
 Xu \& Hassibi~\cite{XH2011} obtain lower bounds for the number of measurements required for \emph{stable} recovery of a sparse vector via $\ell_1$ minimization.